FirelyTeam/firely-docs/vonk/reference/programming_api/vonkcontext.rst

 :namespace: Vonk.Core.Context

-:purpose: Get information about the request made, in Vonk / FHIR terms.
+:purpose: Get information about the request made, in Firely Server / FHIR terms.

 You can access the current ``IVonkRequest`` through the `IVonkContext`_.
 Its properties are: